 Awards Committee Objectives

-2. Establish and publish process for nomination and selection of IEEE and AESS Avionics Awards, including the Warren White Award, and the Fred Nathanson Award for Young Engineer.
+2. Propose new awards that should be administered by the ASP.
+Establish and publish process for nomination and selection of IEEE and AESS Avionics Awards.

 3. Increase the visibility and number of candidates for Major IEEE Awards.

-4. To award those unselfish individuals that donates their time and energy to promote the Avionics community.
+4. To award those unselfish individuals that donate their time and energy to promote the Avionics community.

 Standards Committee Objectives